The Journey of a Chef: Inspiration from La Maison Tokyo

 8. Sushi Sakuta ☆

-At Sushi Sakuta, Chef-Owner Sakuta focuses on customer satisfaction and culinary excellence, creating an inclusive experience for both connoisseurs and newcomers.
+At Sushi Sakuta, Chef-Owner Sakuta prioritises customer satisfaction and culinary excellence, crafting an inclusive experience for both connoisseurs and newcomers.
 The restaurant features a stunning 5-meter hinoki counter, crafted from a 200-year-old Yoshino cypress tree, where guests can appreciate the chefs’ precision techniques.
 With seating for just ten and a private room for 6, diners enjoy exquisite Edomae-style sushi in a luxurious and intimate setting, highlighting the artistry and tradition of Japanese cuisine.

 Address: 15 Stamford Rd, #01-88 The Capitol Kempinski Hotel, Singapore 178906